 Many neural computation techniques have been applied to the problem of surface reconstruction and are based on unsupervised learning concepts.
-Algorithms such as the k-means clustering approach (MacQueen, 1967) use reference vectors to accomplish classification and clustering tasks on huge and challenging data sets ("hard competitive learning").
-Kohonen presented the Self-Organizing-Map (SOM) (Kohonen, 1982) - additionally reference vectors are connected adding a topology ("soft competitive learning") which enables the construction of a surface over the sample set.
+Algorithms such as the k-means clustering approach [MacQueen, 1967] use reference vectors to accomplish classification and clustering tasks on huge and challenging data sets ("hard competitive learning").
+Kohonen presented the Self-Organizing-Map (SOM) [Kohonen, 1982] additionally reference vectors are connected adding a topology ("soft competitive learning") which enables the construction of a surface over the sample set.
 Kohonen's approach has the disadvantage of a fixed resolution, which strongly relates the results to the initial setting and size of the network.
-Fritzke presented the Growing-Cells-Structure (GCS) approach (Fritzke, 1993) where the network grows over time by dynamically adding reference vectors.
+Fritzke presented the Growing-Cells-Structure (GCS) approach [Fritzke, 1993] where the network grows over time by dynamically adding reference vectors.
 The growing process can be determined by the approximation error toward a likelihood distribution or a quantization error, both of which are measured in relation to the reference vectors.
-Based on this algorithm many convincing surface reconstruction - sometimes referred to by the term "refinement strategies" - methods have been presented (Annuth and Bohn, 2012; Ivrissimtzis et al., 2003a; Ivrissimtzis et al., 2003b; Vrady et al., 1999).
+Based on this, many convincing reconstruction methods have been presented [Annuth and Bohn, 2012,Ivrissimtzis et al., 2003a,Ivrissimtzis et al., 2003b,Várady et al., 1999].
 The main disadvantage of the methods above is the fact that 2D subspaces or surfaces are approximated by point distributions instead of surface models.
 This becomes most apparent when modeling flat surface areas where the granularity of the ANN surface depends on the distribution of samples and not on the complexity of the underlying surface.

-In this work we present an approach which lifts this handicap.
+In this work we present an approach which solves this problem.
 Basic ANN learning is changed to a surface oriented learning saving the advantages of neural networks but concurrently implementing a reasonable "surface learning".
 The difference to former approaches which modify ANNs by adding additional constraints to the learning rules our approach introduces an actual novel learning scheme.